 10 Runner-Up Winners

-All runners up receive a one year free subscription to Vocal+, along with prizes from Moleskine.
+All runners up receive a one year free membership to Vocal+, along with prizes from Moleskine.

 "Wet Wood Burns Black" by Lacey Doddrow